omerfarukz/flux/README.md

 # flux
-Source code of 'The Flux Game' published in 2016.
+Source code of 'The Flux Game'.
+Published in 2016.

 ![](SampleD.jpeg)